Ninaadlasrado/ninaadlasrado.github.io/_pages/about.md

 Research Interests:
 ======
 My research interest revolves around the development of novel vaccines for autoimmune myocarditis and type-1 diabetes caused by various viral agents such as Coxsackievirus-B3 and Coxsackievirus-B4, respectively.
 I am developing a vaccine candidate that can offer cross-protection against multiple serotypes of Coxsackieviruses.
-I am also interested studying the trascriptomic changes that occur during the viral autoimmune myocarditis phase, for which I are performing the single-cell transcriptome analyses.
+I am also interested studying the trascriptomic changes that occur during the viral autoimmune myocarditis phase, for which I am performing the single-cell transcriptome analyses.
 I also work on developing transgenic mouse models to study autoimmune myocarditis.
 In addition to this, I am working on developing novel subunit vaccines for the SARS-CoV-2 using biodegradable-nanoparticles.

 Contact
 -------